-Recovery from mental illness often requires a complete lifestyle change.
-In regards to a restrictive eating disorder, it begins by trying to manage the sufferer’s intake in order to regain physical stability.
+Recovery from any mental illness often requires complete behavioural change.
+Our minds become so wired to thinking in a particular way, that we require a detox.
+Figuratively speaking, of course.
+From the personal perspective of a restrictive eating disorder, it begins by trying to manage the sufferer’s intake in order to regain physical stability.
 However, the biggest and most difficult change isn’t the physical weight gain, it’s the emotional and mental trauma that comes along with it.

-As I began to work through recovery earlier this year I slowly realized that my condition is nothing to do with weight and more to do with what’s happening internally.
-Weight is just only an illusion, used to cope with chronic stress, low self-esteem, and mental distress.
+As I began to work through recovery a number of years ago, I realized that my condition was nothing to do with weight.
+In fact, it was almost entirely due to what was going on internally.
+Weight was just an illusion used to cope with chronic stress, low self-esteem, and mental distress.

 In order to give myself a fighting chance in recovery, I needed to look at my behaviors and attitudes.

-1; It’s a simple concept but it’s far from easy;
+It’s a simple concept but it’s far from easy.

 If behavioural change were easy, we’d all be able to do it within the week.
-Recovery wouldn’t take so much time, money and effort, and we’d back to our reasonably normal lives without a second thought.
+Recovery wouldn’t take so much time, money, and effort, and we’d be back to our normal lives without a second thought.

-In recovery, it’s expected to take two steps forward and one step back.
-As you’re getting closer to recovery, yet standing still.
-That’s exactly why the small changes that you’re making need to be acknowledged and celebrated!
+In recovery, it’s expected that you’ll take two steps forward and one step back.
+At least, that’s how it feels.
+Like anything difficult, but worth doing, recovery is an ongoing process.
+There are plenty of ups and downs, sometimes one more than the other.
+That’s exactly why the small changes that you make need to be acknowledged and celebrated!

 “You put the washing on?
 Amazing!“

-“You managed to stick to eating 6 times today?
+“You managed to stick to eating six times today?
 Well done!”

-When trying to create change you’re creating new habits and neural pathways in your brain, and it can be a lot like painting the Sistine Chapel; It can’t be rushed.
+When trying to create change you’re creating new habits and neural pathways in your brain.
+I like to compare it to painting the Sistine Chapel; It can’t be rushed.

 In order to create a habit, you need to repeat them over and over again so that it becomes almost automatic.
 You also need to learn how to disconnect the old habits in order to make room for the new, shiny and healthy habits you’re working so hard on forming.

-5; Change is facilitated by having or developing specific personality traits;
+Change is facilitated by having or developing specific personality traits.

-This is a bit of weird one but basically what it means is there are 3 ‘C’s and 3’P’s in regards to personality traits that can better initiate change.
-The good thing about these traits is they can be learned by those who don’t naturally possess them (like me, I have to or had to learn a good portion of these in order to get anywhere in recovery).
+There are 3 ‘C’s and 3’P’s in regard to personality traits that can better initiate change.
+The good thing about these traits is they can be learned by those who don’t naturally possess them.
+I am one of these people, and it takes a great deal of effort for me to initiate and overcome the fear of change.

 - Curiosity: The curiosity to engage in and give change a try.
 Without it you won’t bother moving from your comfort zone.